aircarbon/dpx/docs/team/DPX_SC_ARCHITECTURE.md

 ### How It Works

-1. **Project Proposal**: Developer proposes a carbon credit project with name, symbol, supply, and metadata
+1. **Project Creation**: Platform owner creates a carbon credit project with name, symbol, supply, vintage year, registry code, and metadata
-2. **Approval**: Platform owner reviews and approves the project
-3. **Token Deployment**: Upon approval, a FutureCarbonToken contract is automatically deployed
+2. **Token Deployment**: A FutureCarbonToken contract (extended ERC-20 token) is automatically deployed with the project details
-4. **Token Trading**: Investors purchase tokens representing future carbon credits
+3. **Token Trading**: Investors trade standard ERC-20 compatible tokens on any platform, including our [SwapBox](SWAPBOX_OVERVIEW.md) for peer-to-peer atomic swaps
-5. **Project Completion**: Carbon credits are issued and sold for USDT
+4. **Carbon Credit Delivery**: Real carbon credits are delivered off-chain, sold for proceeds (typically USDT)
-6. **Vault Deployment**: Owner deploys a RedemptionVault for the project
+5. **Vault Deployment & Funding**: Owner brings sale proceeds on-chain, deploys RedemptionVault, and funds it with USDT
-7. **Redemption**: USDT is deposited, vault is activated, and token holders redeem for pro-rata USDT
+6. **Redemption**: Vault is activated and token holders redeem their tokens for pro-rata USDT distribution

 ## Architecture Components